 - You don’t need to be a professional house sitter, but if you use TrustedHousesitters, you will need to be verified (this protects everyone).

 House sitting New Zealand and international house sitting

 And it’s not just house sitting in New Zealand; there are thousands of opportunities for house sitting abroad (regardless of where you live now).
 In fact, TrustedHousesitters is the world’s #1 house and pet sitting website with registered homeowners in over 150 countries needing care for a variety of animals.
 Timing ranges from a weekend to long-term house sitting opportunities.

 Are you wondering how to become a house sitter?
 It’s as easy as filling out an application.
 You will be verified and approved.
 Then you search for the destination you want to visit, filtering on the types of animals you want to look after.
 Contact the homeowner and begin conversations.
 The terms of the deal are worked out by the individuals involved.
-While we haven’t done a house sit, we have done multiple home exchanges.
+While we haven’t done a house sit, we have done multiple home exchanges (a similar concept, but you swap houses while you travel).
 By the time we were ready to travel, we felt that we knew our partners well and were comfortable living in their home and having them live in ours.

-Ten reasons why a date with a pet is better than a date with a human this Valentine’s Day:
+Ten reasons why a date with a pet is better than a date with a human: